ValarDragon/Fractals/README.md

 A fully customizable Koch Snowflake

 ## Sierpinski Carpet
-A modified version of Sierpinski's Carpet.
-It has been generalized to all regular polygons, but does not yet support the corners yet.
-(For other polygons, it will be generated from center to corner + dist)
+A fully customizable Sierpinski's Carpet, it has been generalized to all regular polygons.